 There may also be circumstances where you cannot eliminate the risk of falling.
 The UK window cleaning health and safety policy is clear.

-You must take extra measures to minimise the distance and consequences of any fall.
+You must take extra measures necessary to minimise the distance and consequences of any fall.
 This means using the right type of fall arrest equipment.

 Discussing all window cleaning tasks with the client is important too.
 They will know knowledgeable about their business and the building design.